The Major’s Amateur Hour

 Film critic John Mosher wasn’t over the moon when it came to the acting of Tallulah Bankhead in Tarnished Lady, however he surmised it was likely the director’s fault for trying to exploit Bankhead’s passing resemblance to Marlene Dietrich.
 Mosher noted that lighting and staging flattering to the German actress just didn’t work with the belle from Alabama.

-MIRROR, MIRROR…Tallulah Bankhead (left) might have pondered who was the fairest in the land, but the New Yorker’s John Mosher found her to be no match for German actress Marlene Dietrich (right, in 1931’s Dishonored) when it came to screen presence.
+MIRROR, MIRROR…Tallulah Bankhead (left) might have pondered who was the fairest in the land, but The New Yorker’s John Mosher found her to be no match for German actress Marlene Dietrich (right, in 1931’s Dishonored) when it came to screen presence.
 (IMDB)

-Despite Mosher’s blah review, Paramount touted Bankhead’s successful portrayal of a “tarnished lady” in this ad from the same issue:
+Despite Mosher’s blah review, Paramount touted Bankhead’s portrayal of a “tarnished lady” in this ad from the same issue:

 Mosher, however, found redemption in another film making the rounds, Warner Brothers’ Svengali starring John Barrymore: